shinmao/ML-_-DL/validation/README.md

 * Infeasible
 * Clean!!
 But nowhere to get the Etest

-3. A NEW WAY~ <= Eval
+3. A NEW WAY~ <= E validation
 * Calculated from Dval
 * Feasible on hand
 * Clean!!

 Validation Set Dval
 	Select K examples from D at random
 Generalization guarantee for all M:
 Eout(gm-)≤Etest(gm-)+O(√(log⁡M/Ntest))

-	After getting the best gm- we can use the hold dataset to get the best gm.
+	After getting the best gm- we can use the whole dataset to get the best gm.

 Does that work?